Some Glendarragh Poems of Michael Hartnett: Poems from the Hearth

 I would like to acknowledge the encyclopaedic help received from Sean Kelly and his wife Mary in compiling this piece of nostalgia!

-Author’s Note: Sadly, since this post was published in December 2019 two of the eleven pubs still surviving then have ceased trading – The Forge fell foul of the taxman and Ned Lynch’s didn’t reopen following the first Covid -19 Lockdown of 2020.
-Ned, in his wisdom, knew when he was beaten and decided to call it a day!
+Author’s Note: Sadly, since this post was published in December 2019 three of the eleven pubs still surviving have ceased trading – The Forge fell foul of the taxman, The Ballintemple Inn was badly damaged in a fire and Ned Lynch’s didn’t reopen following the first Covid -19 Lockdown of 2020.
+So, for Christmas 2023 there are only eight of the 26 pubs much beloved of Hartnett in 1980 still trading.

 Footnotes